bestia-dev/split_samsung_motion_jpg/README.md

 ## Motivation

 My Samsung S23 phone can take `motion photos`.
-It is a combination of a jpg photo with attached a short 3 seconds video.
+It is a combination of a `jpg` photo with attached a short 3 seconds video `mp4`.
 Most computers cannot play this strange format yet.

-I want to split these files into a normal jpg and a normal mpf file.
+I want to split these files into a normal `jpg` and a normal `mp4` file.

 # Original code

 The original script is in python from <https://github.com/chlete/samsung-motion-photo-splitter>.

 ```original
 Samsung's S7 Motion Photo splitter.
 S7 generates a container which encapsulates picture and video.
 The first part
 is a JPEG with its usual footer plus Samsung's own (MotionPhoto_Data).
 Second